Product design

 This component is not available for this production site [code].You’ve entered an Existing material or Existing assembly component type that does not have a product-site record.
 2 warnings are displayed:

-- An orange dot is displayed on the component line.
+- An orange dot displays on the component line.

 or